-I had originally planned to use the feature image within this post, but just this morning I came across the photo above and LOVED it.
 Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
-Introversion … Continue reading How Common is Introversion?
+Introversion & extroversion – what's the difference?
+Much of the difference between the two comes down to energy – where someone tends to focus it, and… Continue reading How Common is Introversion?

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: conformity According to Psychology Today, conformity is "the tendency to align our attitudes, beliefs, and behaviours with those around us."
+This week's term is conformity.
+According to Psychology Today, conformity is "the tendency to align our attitudes, beliefs, and behaviours with those around us."
 From an early age, we learn to mimic the behaviours we see around us.
 In order to… Continue reading What is… conformity

 We live in a society in which coupledom is not only the norm but the expectation.
 However, there are a lot of us that don't fit into the neat and tidy boxes that the world expects.
 Just because someone isn't your standard cis-gendered heterosexual monogamist vanilla-sex married with kids kind of person doesn't main they're… Continue reading The Single Girl Life